-Oct 22, 2019 | Hotel Management | Reading Time: 5 minutes
+Oct 22, 2019 | Hotel Management | Reading Time: 4 minutes

-After all, a good hotel front desk agent needs to have an excellent social competence, a lot of resilience, and a good sense of humor to shine behind the balcony.
+After all, a good hotel front desk agent needs to have excellent social competence, a lot of resilience, and a good sense of humor to shine behind the balcony.

 “Don’t you worry about a thing…”

-“Smile and wave, boys”
+“Smile and wave, hoteliers”

 We often face stressful situations in the hotel industry.
-That is why I had to learn quickly how to activate the smile-and-wave mode, like a Madagascar penguin.
+That is why I had to quickly learn how to activate the smile-and-wave mode, like a Madagascar penguin.

-The multi-task hotel front-desk agent
+The multi-tasking hotel front-desk agent